 is best known for bestowing dreamy, meditative effects that allow you to sink deeply into relaxation.
 With the exhale, you can feel stress and tension melting away.
 Take plenty of time to let these effects fully settle before breathing in more of God’s Gift; too much THC can derail a pleasant, blissful state of mind.

 Cannabis delivery methods for beginners

 Our parting advice to you aspiring cannabis champions: be mindful of the delivery method

 .
 The strain is only half of the story; smoking, vaporizing, and ingesting can all affect your overall experience.
 There’s no right or wrong choice here for beginners, but there are nuances between them that should be considered.

-may in fact be the most ideal delivery method for newbies.
+may be the most ideal delivery method for newbies.
 It’s easy on the throat and lungs, dosing is easy, and the flower’s flavors are usually better preserved.
-Portable oil-filled vaporizer pens are a great place to begin since you can take a hit as needed, while table-top vaporizers give you a larger portion at once (which you might feel obligated to finish).
+Portable oil-filled vaporizer pens

 are a fantastic way to get around smoking cannabis.
 However, if you’re new to the game, start slow and dose low; the effects can take up to an hour or two to kick in, and they tend to be a lot more intense and long-lasting than inhaled cannabis.
 Novice consumers should start with a small dose–maybe just 5mg–and work their way up to the standard 10-20mg doses.

 are cannabis-infused lotions and balms that absorb transdermally for relief of pain, inflammation, and other localized symptoms.
-Most of them won’t get you high at all, so topicals are highly recommended to patients who want medical marijuana without all the cerebral hassle.
+Most of them won’t get you high at all, so topicals are highly recommended to patients who want to try medical cannabis without all the cerebral hassle.